airtonix/bankdownloader/README.md

 ### Prerequisites

-`bank-downloader` makes use of playwright to automate a real browser.
+`bank-downloader` makes use of chromedp to automate a real browser.

-At the moment we use Firefox.

-This means you need to have [Firefox installed on your system](https://www.mozilla.org/en-US/firefox/new/)..
+This means you need to have google chrome, or chromium installed on your system.

 ## Configuration